csci479/csci479.github.io/docs/syllabus.md

 - **Project progress reports and presentations:** While we will exchange information about the project at each of our meetings, two formal progress reports and presentations are required during the semester.

 - **Final Report and Presentation:** Each team will write a final report and make a final presentation about their project at a designated time.

+**If there are problems with a team member**, the instructor may re-weight  dimensions of team grades (positively or negatively) to reflect uneven contributions.
+However, it is each team's collective responsibility to work towards processes of respect, transparency, accountability, and documentation to help mitigate these instances.
+{: .notice .notice-red}

 --------------
 ## Assessment